Mitchell Road Surgery9 Mitchell Road Canford Heath Poole Dorset, BH17 8UETel: 01202 772540

 Our midwife works in close association with the Doctors and provides care for mothers both before and after delivery with care of the baby during the first ten days.
 A message can be left with the surgery receptionist or she can be contacted at Poole Hospital Maternity Unit on 665511.

-If you need to consult a dentist, please inquire at the reception of our Dental colleagues "Teeth on the Heath" on the first floor of the Mitchell Road surgery.
+If you need to consult a dentist, please enquire at the reception of our Dental colleagues "Teeth on the Heath" on the first floor of the surgery.
 A lift is available for disabled patients and those who find stairs difficult.

 Community psychiatric Nurses can help both the carers and patients with mental health problems (including elderly confused, at home) contact: Via Alderney Hospital or St Ann’s Hospital.